apache/iotdb/docs/Documentation/UserGuide/4-Operation Manual/4-Data Query.md

 ```
 which means:

 The selected device is ln group wf01 plant wt01 device; the selected timeseries is "status" and "temperature".
-The SQL statement requires rows 3 to 4 of  the status and temperature sensor values between the time point of "2017-11-01T00:05:00.000" and "2017-11-01T00:12:00.000" be returned (with the first row numbered as row 0).
+The SQL statement requires rows 3 to 4 of  the status and temperature sensor stringValues between the time point of "2017-11-01T00:05:00.000" and "2017-11-01T00:12:00.000" be returned (with the first row numbered as row 0).

 The result is shown below: